 Explore the museums and galleries of Dallas’ vibrant arts scene

-Dallas, Graham, Fort Worth, Austin, San Antonio, Houston, London
+Dallas, Austin, Bandera, San Antonio, Corpus Christi, Houston,

 Includes return economy airfares

-12 days priced at £1985pp flight and hotel inclusive
+13 days priced at £pp flight and hotel inclusive

 Discover the warm welcome and southern charm of Texas’s sophisticated, modern and vibrant cities where the arts, ...

-... theatre and the past come to life.
+... theatre and the past come alive.
 Visit diverse historical sites, dance to the lively southern beats, smell the sizzle of spicy Tex-Mex cuisine and feel the influence of the legendary Wild West on a real Texas ranch.

 Some of the highlights included are: